Positioning Ferry Flight

-A ferry flight is a non-revenue flight for the purpose of returning an aircraft to base; (2) positioning an empty aircraft; (3) moving an aircraft to and from a maintenance base.
-Also known as positioning/repositioning or ‘repo’ flights, ferry flights are often used by charter operators when an aircraft is required to leave its current location to pick up a passenger.
-Often charter operators will charge a ‘ferry flight fee’ for repositioning an aircraft for its customers.
+Also known as positioning/repositioning or "repo" flights, ferry flights are often used by charter operators when an aircraft is required to leave its current location to pick up a passenger.
+Usually, charter operators will charge a "ferry flight fee" for repositioning an aircraft for their customers.

 Due to the costs associated with ferry flights, most operators try to avoid positioning flights if at all possible.
 If a ferry flight is required, operators will generally charge a ferry flight ‘fee’ unless the overall price of the trip is large enough to offset the cost of a local ferry flight.